MCHF & WHC HALL OF FAME INDUCTEE 2016

 Duke went to college at the University of Minnesota for a year, staying with his sister Gertrude and her husband, Dr. Barr.
 He finished his college degree at Montana State College, graduating in 1939.
 He played football for both Minnesota and Montana.

+On June 14, 1944 Duke married Shirley Jeffers in Jeffers, Montana.
 Duke, Shirley, and his college friend, Danny O’Neil, purchased Havre Livestock Commission Co. in Havre, Montana.
-At that time, calves were bringing 25 cents and cows 15 cents a pound respectively.
-Both he and Danny worked as “field reps” visiting ranchers who agreed to bring their cattle to the auction ring in Havre.
-During this time, they increased cattle numbers going through the ring and profited from the phrase “action through the auction”.
-In the fifties Shelby Livestock Commission Co. and the Glasgow Livestock Auction Co. were added to Duke and Danny’s management.
+At that time, calves were bringing 25 cents and cows 15 cents a pound.
+Both he and Danny worked as “field reps,” visiting ranchers who agreed to bring their cattle to the auction ring in Havre.
+During this time, they increased cattle numbers going through the ring and profited from the phrase “action through the auction.”
+In the 50s, Shelby Livestock Commission Co. and the Glasgow Livestock Auction Co. were added to Duke and Danny’s management.

 Duke and Danny purchased the Great Falls Livestock Commission in 1961.
 Duke moved his family to Great Falls to run the business, and Danny stayed in Havre.
-By 1961 they had sold both the Shelby and Glasgow facilities.
+By 1961 , they had sold both the Shelby and Glasgow facilities.

-During his tenure as president of the Montana Livestock Auction Markets, he hosted the National Auction Markets Convention in Great Falls.
+During his tenure as president of the Montana Livestock Auction Markets, Duke hosted the National Auction Markets Convention in Great Falls.
 During this event he promoted a special feeder sale at the Montana State Fairgrounds where feeder cattle were run through the stage where the National Auctioneer Contest was held.
 Each auctioneer had several drafts of feeder cattle to sell to show his skills.
-At the end a champion auctioneer was crowned and ranchers were awarded a premium for their calves.
+At the end, a champion auctioneer was crowned and ranchers were awarded a premium for their calves.

 Duke and Shirley had three children, Greta, Dave, and Gary.
-Greta and Dave are deceased and Gary lives in Ennis on the ranch that his grandparents settled in the 1800’s.
+Greta and Dave are deceased and Gary lives in Ennis on the ranch that his grandparents settled in the 1800s.
 In his later years Duke was involved in the ranch where he helped move cattle from the ranch to the summer grazing, some twenty miles distance and two days in the saddle.

 Duke’s weekly livestock report on KMON radio in Great Falls was more about his children’s athletics than the livestock market, but everyone enjoyed listening to the additional news.